anis-rhm/Course-recommendation-system-/README.md

 # Course-recommendation-system-
-this is a machine learning project where i propose a course recommendation system with udemy data set
+this is a machine learning project where i propose a course recommendation system with coursera data set